-7.5.
-To ensure that the uranium fuel fabrication facility operates well within the operational limits and conditions under normal circumstances, a set of lower level sublimits and conditions should be defined.
-Such sublimits and conditions should be clear and should be made available to and well understood by the personnel operating the facility.
+- 7.4.
+To ensure that the conversion facility or enrichment facility operates well within the operational limits and conditions under normal circumstances, a set of lower level sublimits and conditions, the operating envelope, should be defined.
+Such sublimits and conditions should be clear, published and well understood by the personnel operating the facility. - 7.5.

-7.6.
 Operating documents should be prepared that list all the limits and conditions under which the facility is operated.
-Annex III gives examples of parameters that can be used for defining the operational limits and conditions in the various processing areas of the facility.
+Annexes III and IV give examples of parameters that can be used for defining the operational limits and conditions in the various processing areas of the facility. - 7.6.

-7.7.
 Generic limits should also be set for the facility.
-Examples of such limits are:

-- The maximum enrichment of uranium allowed at the facility; - The specification for UF6 cylinders and the maximum inventory of UF6 cylinders allowed in the storage area; - The maximum allowed throughputs and inventories for the facility.

-7.8.
-Consideration should be given to ensuring that uranium, especially uranium powder or pellets, is present only in areas designed for the storage or handling of uranium.
-Programmes should be put in place for routine monitoring for surface contamination and airborne radioactive material, and more generally for ensuring an adequate level of housekeeping.
+Examples of such limits are: - The maximum enrichment of uranium allowed at the facility; - The feed specification limits; - The maximum allowed inventories for processes and for the facility. - 7.7.
+Consideration should be given to ensuring that uranium is present only in areas designed for the storage or handling of uranium.
+Programmes should be put in place for routine monitoring for surface contamination and airborne radioactive material, and more generally for ensuring an adequate level of housekeeping. - 7.8.

-7.9.
 Operating procedures to control process operations directly should be developed.
-The procedures should include directions for attaining a safe state of the facility from all anticipated operational occurrences and accident conditions.
-In a uranium fuel fabrication facility, the safe operational state attained after any anticipated operational occurrence is often the shutdown state.
-Nevertheless, specific operating procedures should be used for the shutdown of certain equipment such as UF_6 vaporizers, rotary kilns for uranium dioxide and sintering furnaces.
-Procedures of this type should include the actions required to ensure criticality safety, fire protection, emergency planning and environmental protection.
+The procedures should include directions for attaining a safe state of the facility for all anticipated operational occurrences and accident conditions.
+Procedures of this type should include the actions required to ensure criticality safety, fire protection, emergency planning and environmental protection. - 7.9.

-7.10.
 The operating procedures for the ventilation system should be specified for fire conditions, and periodic testing of the ventilation system should be carried out and fire drills should be performed.